BRITISH COLUMBIA ARTISTS

 Vienna School of Arts and Crafts

-Tauber's Puppet Players
+Tauber's Puppet Players (Vancouver)

 Portrait of Tauber by Alec Dalgleish

-Harry Tauber was a Viennese architect and artist, born in Austria.
+Harry Tauber was a Viennese architect and artist, born in Gloggintz, Austria.
 He arrived in Vancouver in the early 1930s after completing two projects in Toronto in 1930 and 1931.
 In 1931 he acted in the play The Theatre of the Soul by Evreinov with the Vancouver Little Theater Association.
 His B.C.
 College of Arts c.v. noted that he did "marionette theatre plays" at the Vancouver Art Gallery in 1932.
 He established himself as a flamboyant artist, teacher, and lecturer.

 He was one of the three founding directors of the B.C.
 College of Arts in Vancouver when it opened in 1933.
 According to an unpublished interview with Jack Shadbolt, Tauber was an imposing man, who dressed eccentrically, had a glass eye, a large black beard, smoked cigars, and lectured about "the lost continent of Mu" to his students as incense burned, lights (and his glass eye) flashed, and mystical music played.